Colorado vs. Arizona NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Colorado has combined with its opponents to put up more than 43.5 points only twice this year.
+- Colorado has combined with its opponents to score more than 45.5 points only twice this year.

-- Arizona's games have gone over 43.5 points in three of five chances this season.
+- Arizona has combined with its opponents to score more than 45.5 points in three of five games this season.

-- The combined points per game average of the two teams, 30.6, is 12.9 points fewer than Saturday's over/under.

-- This contest's total is 11.9 points under the 55.4 these two squads combine to give up per game in 2021.
+- Saturday's total is 14.9 points higher than the combined 30.6 PPG average of the two teams.

+- These two squads surrender a combined 55.4 points per game, 9.9 more than this contest's over/under.

 Colorado Stats and Trends

+- Thus far this season Colorado has one win against the spread.

-- Colorado's games this year have hit the over on one of four set point totals (25%).
+- Colorado's games this year have gone over the point total one time in four opportunities (25%).

-- The Buffaloes have five giveaways this season, while the Wildcats have five takeaways .
+- The Buffaloes have five turnovers this season, equal to the number of takeaways for the Wildcats.

 - Find the latest spread and moneyline odds for Colorado at SISportsbook.